ui-libraries/Zonal_Statistics_Tool_JupyterNotebook/README.md

-# GIS-Free: How to Build an Ipywidgets-Supported Zonal Statistics Tool
+# GIS-Free: How to Build an Open-Source Zonal Statistics Tool without GIS
-A Jupyter Notebook with supporting files documenting the creation of an ipywidgets-supported raster analysis tool for calculating zonal statistics.
+A Jupyter Notebook with supporting files documenting the creation of a raster analysis tool for calculating zonal statistics.
+This tool runs on Python with support from gdal, rasterio, and rasterstats for shapefile and raster processing and ipywidgets and ipyfilechooser for handling user inputs.
 Please click [here](https://nbviewer.jupyter.org/github/ui-libraries/Zonal_Statistics_Tool_JupyterNotebook/blob/main/ZonalStatistics_withWidgets.ipynb) for a downloadable version of the notebook.

 Dependencies:
 - gdal